-Edison Wrongful Death Lawyer
+Edison Wrongful Death Attorney

 Any time a loved one dies, it can be difficult to process.
 This is especially true when the death is unexpected or could have been prevented.
 When a family member dies because of someone’s actions or negligence, it’s hard to navigate through the emotions that come with the loss.
 But at a time you should be grieving your loved one, you are also faced with the devastating reality of the financial impact of their death.